josefmonje/html-css-and-basic-bootstrap/chapter2.md

 ### Recap

 * Bootstrap makes front-end web development faster and easier.
 It's made for folks of all skill levels, devices of all shapes, and projects of all sizes.
-* It works by applying pre-made CSS and JS to your HTML
+* It works by linking to bootstrap and applying its pre-made CSS and JS to your HTML.

 ### Next